dblhlx/PyBSASeq/README.md

 - secondbulk_id.AvgLD: the average sequencing depth of the second bulk
 - sSV: the number of the significant SVs in the sliding window
 - totalSV: the number of the total SVs in the sliding window
-- sSV/totalSV: the the sSV/totalSV ratio in the sliding window
+- sSV/totalSV: the sSV/totalSV ratio in the sliding window
 - Threshold_sSV: the threshold of the sSV/totalSV ratio of the sliding window
 - GS: the _G_-statistic value of the sliding window
 - Threshold_GS: the threshold of the _G_-statistic value of the sliding window
 - DAF: the allele frequency difference of the sliding window
 - DAF_CI_LB: the confidence interval lower bound of DAF of the sliding window
 - DAF_CI_UB: the confidence interval upper bound of DAF of the sliding window
-- Threshold_DAF: the threshold of DAF of the sliding window when parental genome sequences are not avaiable
+- Threshold_DAF: the DAF threshold of the sliding window when parental genome sequences are not avaiable
-- pvalue_tt: the pvalue of _t_-test of the sliding window
+- pvalue_tt: the _t_-test _p_-value of the sliding window
 - Significance_SSV: the significant status of the sliding window when using the significant SV method
 - Significance_GS: the significant status of the sliding window when using the _G_-statistic method
 - Significance_AF: the significant status of the sliding window when using the allele frequency method